PremusL/video_chopper/README.md

-## A simple highligh clips creator
+## A simple highligth clips creator